RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #304, #305, #306

+Custom designed a nice little housing for my matchmaking system.
+I still need to design a custom queue system, but for now this works perfect and gives me some motivation moving forward.
+Next thing I need to do is make sure the queue system works for a bunch of people.

 ## #302, #303

 Just had a MASSIVE win.
 I redesigned my queue based system to only use a single